We will update this FAQ page regularly, so encourage you to check for updates.

 Option 1: Stay on your current course which is not eligible for maintenance support or targeted grants.

-Option 2: Transfer to a course by 17th April that has the same content but is classified as in-attendance because it requires regular, timetabled, in person attendance during weekdays.
+Option 2: Transfer to a course that has the same content but is classified as in-attendance because it requires regular, timetabled, in person attendance during weekdays.
 Please note that the University has to evidence regular weekday in-person attendance and so will be required to monitor this carefully.

 Option 4: Withdraw from your studies.
 This means that you have decided not to continue with your studies and wish to withdraw from your current course and not transfer to another course.

-We are working at pace with our delivery partner to provide you with draft timetables as soon as possible so you can understand what a changed delivery mode would look like.
+We provided you with draft timetables on 3 April so you can understand what a changed delivery mode would look like.

 Universities are required by the DfE to submit the Change of Circumstances notification to the SLC between 6th and 17th April to move you from your current in-attendance mode to distance learning.

-Should you choose to progress with Option 2 (course transfer), we want to ensure that we can submit the second Change of Circumstances notification to transfer you to an in-attendance course to the SLC before the cut-off date on 20th April so you become eligible for maintenance loan payments again.
+Should you choose to progress with Option 2 (course transfer), we want to ensure that we can submit the second Change of Circumstances notification to transfer you to an in-attendance course to the SLC as soon as possible so you become eligible for maintenance loan payments again.
 You will not need to submit a new application to SFE.

 We also recognise that teaching commences again on 20th April and we want to ensure that you have the correct timetable before starting.